 President Tina Bock

 Tina has been active with CCRTL since 2008, first elected to the board in 2010 and then as president in 2012.
-Having grown up in Vancouver, she currently lives downtown with her husband Greg, and their three children.
+Having grown up in Vancouver, she currently lives downtown with her husband Greg, and their four children.
 She became a stay at home mom since early in her first pregnancy in 2006, and has since worked from home as a sales director.
 Her family enjoys playing games, outdoor activities and trips to the Oregon Coast.
 The Bocks are parishoners at Our Lady of Lourdes Catholic Church in Vancouver, where her oldest son also attends school.

 Since becoming a mom, her pro-life stance has been taken to a whole new level.
 Pro-life issues have become her passion and what she feels God has called her to do.
 She holds that "the issue of abortion is an axis for most of our political topics: it effects health care, taxes, economy, immigration, foreign policy and many more.
 It is important that people stay informed and understand that you can call it a 'one-issue' vote, but that one issue is going to have an effect on everyone - not just women making a 'private decision.'"